Embird Embroidery Software

 These options are available from the combo box on this tab.

-When you select option #1, underlay offset of individual objects is automatically optimized according to size of respective object.
-Moreover, you can apply overall % scale to these offsets to adjust design for sewing on various fabrics.
-Use scale larger than 100% if you are sewing on elastic material or on the fleece.
+When you select option #1, the underlay offset of individual objects is automatically optimized according to the size of the respective object.
+Moreover, you can apply an overall percentage scale to these offsets to adjust the design for sewing on various fabrics.
+Use a scale larger than 100% if you are sewing on elastic material or fleece.

-Option #2 allows to set all underlay offsets to constant distance in inches or millimeters.
+Option #2 allows you to set all underlay offsets to a constant distance in inches or millimeters.

-Controls described below use % or absolute units according to chosen offset mode.
+The controls described below use percentages or absolute units according to the chosen offset mode.

-Offset of Edge Underlay (A) : this global parameter affects distance of edge underlay of all objects in the design.
-There is a separate offset parameter available for fills, columns and appliques.
+Offset of Edge Underlay (A): This global parameter affects the distance of the edge underlay of all objects in the design.
+There is a separate offset parameter available for fills, columns, and appliques.

-Offset of Zig-Zag Underlay (B) : this global parameter affects distance of zig-zag underlay of all objects in the design.
-There is a separate offset parameter available for fills, columns and appliques.
+Offset of Zig-Zag Underlay (B): This global parameter affects the distance of the zig-zag underlay of all objects in the design.
+There is a separate offset parameter available for fills, columns, and appliques.

 Offset of underlay

-Minimum and maximum length of edge and zig-zag underlay for Fill objects.
+Minimum and maximum length of the edge underlay and the zig-zag underlay for Fill objects.

-Minimum and maximum length of center (A), edge (B) and zig-zag (C) underlay for Column and Applique objects.
+Minimum and maximum length of the center-walk underlay (A), edge underlay (B), and zig-zag underlay (C) for Column and Appliqué objects.

 Underlays of Column object